panlanfeng/panlanfeng.github.io/blog/_posts/2017-01-24-inaugural.md

 ---
 layout: post
-title:  Trends and Semantics of Inaugural Speeches
+title:  Trends and Semantics of Inaugural Addresses
 author: <a href="http://chandlerzuo.github.io/">Chandler</a>
 ---